Jim Gilmore: Governor of Virginia

 Gilmore created the nation's first state Secretary of Technology, a position first held by Donald Upson.
 Together they established a statewide technology commission, and signed into law the nation's first comprehensive state Internet policy.

 During his term, 37 people were executed in Virginia.
 Gilmore granted executive clemency to one death row inmate on the basis of mental illness.
-In another well publicized case, he pardoned Earl Washington, a former death row inmate, after DNA tests, ordered by Gilmore, implicated another person.
+In another well publicized case, he pardoned Earl Washington Jr., a former death row inmate, after DNA tests, ordered by Gilmore, implicated another person.
 Gilmore also ordered DNA tests in the case of Derek Rocco Barnabei; the tests confirmed Barnabei's guilt and he was executed.

 As governor, Gilmore signed into law legislation establishing a 24-hour waiting period and informed consent for women seeking an abortion, as well as a ban against partial birth abortion.
 Gilmore increased funding for adoption services.
 He also signed into law a bill that banned human cloning.
 In 1998, Gilmore went to court to try to prevent the removal of a feeding tube of a car crash victim, the former Kentucky news anchor Hugh Finn, who had suffered from a persistent vegetative state for several years.
 Gilmore lost his petition that removal of a feeding tube was not removal of artificial life support because it amounted to starvation of an infirm person who could not feed himself and Finn was allowed to die, upholding his wishes as he had expressed them to his family while he was working on developing a living will when still in good health that he wished not to be kept alive in such a state.
 As Attorney General of Virginia, Gilmore had defended a legal challenge to Virginia's first parental notification law for minors seeking abortions.

 The Virginia Constitution forbids any governor from serving consecutive terms, so Gilmore could not run for a second term in 2001.
 He was succeeded by Democrat Mark Warner, who took office in early 2002.